 Clarence Spady and his band will be at the River Street Jazz Café on Friday, March 22.
 Doors will open at 8 pm with the showing starting at 10 pm.
 Cost is $8, and tickets will be available at the door.

 And while you’re coming to hear some great music, why don’t you pop in a little early and grab dinner at the Jazz Café?
 The kitchen will be open from 8 pm to midnight.
-Reserve your table now by clicking here or call the Jazz Café at (570) 822-2992.
+Reserve your table now by calling the Jazz Café at (570) 822-2992.

 See you at the show!